framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

 Methods that do not exist are not called.

+_Note: if you are using the **Alternative Application Structure** then `before()` and `after()` would be defined in your version of `MyApplication.cfc` which extends the framework, rather than in the actual `Application.cfc` file._

 ### Using onMissingMethod() to Implement Items

 FW/1 supports `onMissingMethod()`, i.e., if a desired method is not present but `onMissingMethod()` is defined, FW/1 will call the method anyway.
 That applies to all three potential controller methods: `before`, `item`, and `after`.
 That means you must be a little careful if you implement `onMissingMethod()` since it will be called whenever FW/1 needs a method that isn't already defined.
-If you are going to use `onMissingMethod()`, I would recommend always defining `before()` and `after()` methods, even if they are empty.
 Calls to `onMissingMethod()` are passed two arguments in `missingMethodArguments`: `rc` and `method` which is the type of the method being invoked (`"before"`, `"item"` - literally, regardless of the actual requested _item_, `"after"`).
+If you are going to use `onMissingMethod()`, you should either check `missingMethodArguments.method` or define `before()` and `after()` methods explicitly, even if they are empty.

 ### Using onMissingView() to Handle Missing Views

-FW/1 provides a default `onMissingView()` method for `Application.cfc` that throws an exception (view not found).
+FW/1 provides a default `onMissingView()` method that throws an exception (view not found).
 This allows you to provide your own handler for when a view is not present for a specific request.
 Whatever `onMissingView()` returns is used as the core view and, unless layouts are disabled, it will be wrapped in layouts and then displayed to the user.
 Make sure you return a string value!
+Calls to `onMissingView()` are passed the `rc` so you can look at `rc.action` to see which action failed to find a view and `request.missingView` if you need to know the specific view that was not found (see [Request Scope](reference-manual.html#request-scope) in the Reference Manual for more details).

 Be aware that `onMissingView()` will be called if your application throws an exception and you have not provided a view for the default error handler (`main.error` - if your `defaultSection` is `main`).
 This can lead to exceptions being masked and instead appearing as if you have a missing view!